andreasm80/blog.local/content/post/2024-06-10-arista-automated-provisioning-ansible/index.md

 Source: Arista [https://avd.arista.com/](https://avd.arista.com/)

-Arista Validated Design is a very well maintained project, and by having a quick look at their GitHub [repo](https://github.com/aristanetworks/avd) updates are done very frequently and latest release was 3 weeks ago.
+Arista Validated Design is a very well maintained project, and by having a quick look at their GitHub [repo](https://github.com/aristanetworks/avd) updates are done very frequently and latest release was 3 weeks ago (at the time of writing this post).

-*avd.arista.com* is a brilliant web page for their Validated Designs using Ansible where they document very well how to get started including some example designs like [Single DC L3LS](https://avd.arista.com/4.8/examples/single-dc-l3ls/index.html), [Dual DC L3LS](https://avd.arista.com/4.8/examples/dual-dc-l3ls/index.html), [L2LS Fabric](https://avd.arista.com/4.8/examples/l2ls-fabric/index.html), [Campus Fabric](https://avd.arista.com/4.8/examples/campus-fabric/index.html) and [ISIS-LDP IPVPN](https://avd.arista.com/4.8/examples/isis-ldp-ipvpn/index.html).
+The Arista Validated Designs webpage [avd.arista.com](https://avd.arista.com) is very well structured and the documentation to get started using Arista Validated design is brilliant.
+It also includes some example designs like [Single DC L3LS](https://avd.arista.com/4.8/examples/single-dc-l3ls/index.html), [Dual DC L3LS](https://avd.arista.com/4.8/examples/dual-dc-l3ls/index.html), [L2LS Fabric](https://avd.arista.com/4.8/examples/l2ls-fabric/index.html), [Campus Fabric](https://avd.arista.com/4.8/examples/campus-fabric/index.html) and [ISIS-LDP IPVPN](https://avd.arista.com/4.8/examples/isis-ldp-ipvpn/index.html) to further simplify getting started.

 I will base my deployment on the *Single DC L3LS* example, with some modifications to achieve a similiar design as illustrated earlier.
 The major modifications I am doing is removing some of the leafs and no MLAG, keeping it as close to my initial design as possible.